Businesses Concerned About Financial Effect Of Massive Red Line Construction Project To Last Three Years

-CHICAGO (CBS) — A massive Red Line construction project kicks off next year, but the big surprise for riders is that it’s expected to last three years.
+CHICAGO (CBS) — A massive Red Line construction project kicks off next year, but the big surprise for riders is that it’s expected to leave two stations closed for three years.

 Jemilo and others say they were unaware it would be a three-year station closure.
-It’s part of a CTA $2.1 billion plan to completely overhaul the Lawrence, Argyle, Berwin and Bryn Mawr stops.
-Two temporary stations at Argyle and Bryn Mawr will help ease some commuter headaches but not all.
+It’s part of a $2.1 billion plan to completely overhaul the Lawrence, Argyle, Berwyn, and Bryn Mawr stops on the Red Line.
+Two temporary stations at Argyle and Bryn Mawr will help ease some commuter headaches, but not all.

-“People taking the L from downtown, tourists and things like that taking the Red Line, they’re going to get all mixed up.
-And if they’ve got to get off at Wilson and walk, then there may be a freight.”
+“People taking the ‘L’ from downtown, tourists that take the Red Line, and things like that, they’re going to get all mixed up; and if they’ve got to get off at Wilson and walk, then there may be a freight.”

 Dinesh Bhagat’s convenience store is steps from the Argyle station.
 He estimates he’ll lose about a third of his business when that station temporarily closes.